chris-j-h/doc.tessera/docs/HowTo/Configure/Enclave.md

     }],
     ```

 Specify the same keys as the transaction manager configuration.
-The remote enclaves can use all key types, including
+The remote HTTP enclaves can use all key types, including
 vaults.
 When using a vault with the enclave, include the corresponding JAR on the classpath.
 For example:

 * `/path/to/azure-key-vault-0.9-SNAPSHOT-all.jar`
 * `/path/to/hashicorp-key-vault-0.9-SNAPSHOT-all.jar`